Radiative decay of heavy-light mesons from lattice QCD: Numerical details

 where $V_l^{{D^{\ast+}D^{+}}\gamma}$ corresponds to the matrix element $\left\langle D^+ \left| \bar{l}\gamma_\mu l \right| D^{\ast +} _{i} \right\rangle$, and the same naming logic applies to other notations.
 The relative sign in Eq.~(\ref{eq15}) arises from the spin flip involved in the radiative decay from vector to pseudoscalar~\cite{Donald:2013sra}.

 In Fig.~\ref{fig:3}, we show the fitted results of the effective form factors $V_{\text{eff}}$ on the F32P21 ensemble as an example.
 The data points in different colors represent the values of $V_{\text{eff}}$ converted from the original data points at different source-sink time separations $t$.
 Specifically, they are obtained by subtracting all the excited-state contributions (the last 3 terms as formulated in Eq.~(\ref{eq14})) and removing the extra coefficients in the first term of Eq.~(\ref{eq14}), using the joint-fit results.
 Thus, their values correspond to the desired matrix elements.
-In the plots, clear plateaus are observed, demonstrating that the contributions from the excited states have been properly removed via our joint fittings.
+In the plots, clear plateaus are observed, demonstrating that the contributions from the excited states have been properly removed via our joint fits.
 The blue bands show the fitted results of $V_{\text{eff}}$ from the joint fits, whose central values and uncertainties agree well with the subtracted data points.

-In the joint fits, we choose 4 sets of different fitting ranges.
+In the joint fits, we selected 48 different fit ranges for each channel, the details of which are summarized in Table~\ref{tab:fitrange}.
 Most fits yield a $\chi^2/{\text{dof}} < 1.2$; they are kept as valid results.
 Fits with $\chi^2/{\text{dof}} > 1.2$ are discarded.
-Among the valid fits, the result with $\chi^2/{\text{dof}}$ closest to one is chosen as the main result, and the other valid fits are used to estimate the corresponding systematic uncertainties.
-In explicit detail, for all the effective form factors $V_{\text{eff}}^{D^{\ast+}D^+\gamma}$, $V_{\text{eff}}^{D^{\ast0}D^0\gamma}$, and $V_{\text{eff}}^{D_s^{\ast +}D^+_s\gamma}$ with different momenta and polarizations, we calculate $D^r_{\rm range}$, which is the relative difference between the chosen main result and the other valid fitting results.
+Among the valid fits, the result with $\chi^2/{\text{dof}}$ closest to one is chosen as the main result, and the other valid fits are used to estimate the corresponding systematic uncertainties\cite{Liang:2023jfj}.
+In explicit detail, for all the effective form factors $V_{\text{eff}}^{D^{\ast+}D^+\gamma}$, $V_{\text{eff}}^{D^{\ast0}D^0\gamma}$, and $V_{\text{eff}}^{D_s^{\ast +}D^+_s\gamma}$ with different momenta and polarizations, we calculate $D^r_{\rm range}$, which is the relative difference between the chosen main result and the other valid fit results.
 The upper panel of Fig.~\ref{fig:6} shows an example of the distribution of $D^r_{\rm range}$ over the gauge configurations for $V_{\text{eff}}^{D^{\ast0}D^0\gamma}$ on the F32P21 ensemble.
 The distributions of $D^r_{\rm range}$ are all approximately Gaussian, with the mean value close to zero.
 We, therefore, take the standard deviation of these distributions as the estimation of the systematic uncertainties arising from the choice of fit ranges.

 The other commonly used method to extract the matrix elements is called the two-state fit, which handles the three-point to two-point function ratios.
 Considering the ground state and the first excited state, the ratios can be expressed as: